Last updated on May 18, 2020

 All that said, black swans exist.
 The stock market and index funds could keep going up forever and forever.
 The world is complex, globalization is new, and I am not a professional.

-But at least take everything that I’ve written above into consideration 🙂
+But at least take what I’ve written above into consideration 🙂